Game Night ***1/2

-And just like that, all of the relationships and history we need to know about has been established.
+And just like that, all of the relationships and history we need to know about, has been established.
 Now it’s onto the actual night of adventure.
 It’s the night at Brooks’ house.
 Things start out with the characters being told of the company that has been hired to host the mystery, and with the couples sitting around playing drinking games while they wait.
-They play, “I’ve never,” and this leads to a very funny subplot.
-The clue is “I’ve never slept with a celebrity.
+They play, “Never, Have I Ever,” and this leads to a very funny subplot.
+The topic is “Have you ever slept with a celebrity.”
 Michelle apparently has.
 Which is news to everyone, especially Kevin, since the two of them have been a couple since high school.
 Throughout the rest of the movie, Kevin won’t let it go until he finds out who the celebrity is, and let’s just say this storyline does not disappoint.
-It has a great tag at the end, and even gives Kevin multiple opportunities to do funny impressions of the celebrity.
+It has a great punchline at the end, and even gives Kevin multiple opportunities to do funny impressions of the celebrity he suspects.

 But the real story is about solving the mystery.
 And that is not as straight forward as one might imagine.
 There are multiple layers going on here.
-First, an actor for the company,, (played by Jeffrey Wright,) shows up.
-He’s posing as an FBI agent and gives everyone documents to look over.
-But then all of a sudden two goons bust through the door and have a fist fight with Brooks.
+First, an actor for the company, (played by Jeffrey Wright,) shows up.
+He’s posing as an FBI agent and gives everyone files to look over.
+But then all of a sudden two goons bust through the door, wearing masks, and have a fist fight with both the FBI agent and Brooks.
 None of the couples are buying it, but Brooks continues to fight until the goons kidnap him.
-And the FBI playing actor insists that none of this was part of the game.
+And the FBI agent / actor insists that none of this was part of the game.